AndreLouisCaron/a-tale-of-event-loops/README.rst

 =====================

-I was recently stuck by the *amazing* insight from `Nathaniel J. Smith`_, a fellow at Berkely, about asyncio_.
+I was recently stuck by the *amazing* insight from `Nathaniel J. Smith`_, a fellow at Berkeley, about asyncio_.
 His post `Some thoughts on asynchronous API design in a post-async/await world`_ helped me put some words on the (slightly) mixed feelings I have about asyncio after using it a lot recently.